 1. What are the requirements to take part in Escape Corvallis?

-Anyone who likes a challenge can take part, although the challenges would likely be too frustrating or inappropriate for children under 12.
-Kids between 10 and 17 are welcome with at least one paid and attending adult in the room.
-(We are not daycare!)
+Anyone who likes a challenge can take part, although the challenges would likely be too frustrating or confusing for children under 14.
+Kids between 10 and 14 are welcome with at least one paid and attending adult in the room.
 Price per person is the same for kids and adults.

-We have recently revised our age limits, and will allow kids as young as 10 into the escape rooms.
+We have recently revised our age limits with our insurance carrier, and will allow kids as young as 10 into the escape rooms.
 Having said that, you should note that none of our puzzles or challenges are designed with young kids in mind.
-In our experience, younger kids (under 14 or so) don't have the focus and ability to put together the (often abstract) layers and parts of a puzzle or challenge to understand and solve it.
-This frustrates them, and then ultimately frustrates you, the parent.
+In our experience, younger kids (under 14 or so) are excellent at searching and finding things.
+But they don't have the focus and ability to put together the (often abstract) layers and parts of a puzzle or challenge to understand and solve it.
+This can be frustrating for them - hence, why we require at least one adult to be present to help them out.

 In addition, kids can sometimes be not-so-careful with things (shocking, I know!), and really bad at following directions, especially those related to safety (again, I can hear the gasps of disbelief...).
 Any props or materials broken by an "overeager" kid (of any age!) will be the financial responsibility of the adult supervising them.

 Lastly, as for very young kids and infants, we STRONGLY ADVISE AGAINST this.
-They won't get the puzzles, they could easily get hurt (or hurt the room/props), and they can interfere with the overall experience of the others in the room with you.
-However, if you want to bring a young child, then we require that you book the room as a "Private Event" (so that only your group is in the room).
+They won't get the puzzles, they will get bored, they could easily get hurt (or hurt the room/props), and they can interfere with the overall experience of the others in the room with you.
+So please leave those 10 and under at home or with someone responsible.
+Or give them a wad of singles and send them to the nearest Starbucks.
+Who are we to judge your parenting style?

 2. What are the time requirements?

 We ask that you show up 15 minutes prior to the scheduled start of your game.
 This allows time for waivers to be filled out, instructions to be given, and neurons to be roused from slumber.
 The game itself will take 60 minutes (unless you are amazing and escape sooner...), and then there's usually 5-10 minutes or so at the end for 'debriefing', discussing what puzzles may have stumped you, and generally basking in your intellectual awesomeness.
-Be aware that if you are late, you may not be admitted to the room.
-And if you have booked a room for just your group, and your group is late, then that time may come off of your total time in the room (especially if we have a follow-up room right after yours).
+Be aware that if you are late, then that time may come off of your total time in the room (especially if we have a follow-up room right after yours).
+This will be at the discretion of the Escape Master.

 3. What happens if we can't solve some of the puzzles?

-The Escape Master will be monitoring and can offer hints if you're truly stuck.
+You will be mocked endlessly by friends and family.
+People will point at you on the street.
+Your life insurance premiums will likely increase.
+But because we care so much, the Escape Master will be monitoring and can offer hints if you're truly stuck, to help you avoid such a fate.
 Every group gets 3 hints if needed.
 After that, further hints are at the discretion of the Escape Master.

 4. I can't make it on the day and time I booked a reservation.
 What now?